Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Next, select the program from the list that you want to move.
 You can select multiple programs by holding CTRL as you click.
 When ready to move, click the blue right arrow at the bottom to begin.
 Command Prompt will open and process the move.
 When complete, you’ll see the new folder path next to the program in the Junction Point column.

-Change the Default Install Location
+How to Change the Default Install Location

 If you just want to change the default install location for apps, that’s simple.
 Changing it for standard programs is a bit more complicated.

-Please note that Microsoft doesn’t recommend changing the default install path for programs.
+Microsoft doesn’t recommend changing the default install path for programs.
 Doing so could cause problems with existing programs and some Windows features.
 It’s best to perform this operation on a clean system.
 If that’s not suitable, create a restore point so that you can roll back if necessary.

 The majority of programs will let you change the install path when installing them, which might be a better solution than fiddling with the system.